 Have you gained weight while eating a high fruit diet?
 Does this mean fruit is to blame?
 Or could your weight gain be caused by something else?

 Several vegans on social media have abandoned the 80/10/10 lifestyle because they claim it caused them to gain weight.
-This is ludicrous.
+This doesn’t make sense.
 You will not find a single strict fruitarian who’s overweight.
 None.
 I guarantee you those 80/10/10 naysayers were not following 80/10/10 to the letter.
 (And if you have a look at their feeds, you’ll notice things like processed foods, peanut butter in excess, or other overt fats in every meal.)

 Following the high carb low fat 80/10/10 lifestyle means you eat at least 80% of your daily calories from carbohydrates, 10% from protein, and at most 10% from fat.
 If you follow this strictly, meaning you keep your fat intake to a minimum, gaining weight is nearly impossible.
-This is because fruits and veggies are high in fiber.
-You simply can’t overeat on whole produce!
+This is because fruits and veggies are high in fibre.
+You simply can’t overeat on whole produce.